Morris-Turnberry

-The Municipality of Morris-Turnberry is a municipality in Huron County, Ontario, Canada.
+Morris-Turnberry is a municipality in Huron County, Ontario, Canada.
 It is located in the north portion of Huron County, near the Bruce County border, southeast of Wingham.

-It was formed as an amalgamation of the former Morris and Turnberry townships in 2001 in an Ontario-wide local government restructuring imposed by the government of that time.
+It was formed as an amalgamation of the former Morris and Turnberry townships on January 1, 2001, in an Ontario-wide local government restructuring imposed by the government of that time.
 The two former townships now comprise the wards of the amalgamated municipality.

 Morris-Turnberry's only significant settlement is Bluevale, located at the junction of Huron Roads 86 and 87 east of Wingham.
 This is where Elias Disney, father of Walt Disney, was born in 1859.
-Sunshine is also located here.
+The community of Sunshine is also located there.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Morris-Turnberry had a population of 3590 living in 1195 of its 1283 total private dwellings, a change of from its 2016 population of 3496.
 With a land area of 376.89 km2, it had a population density of in 2021.